Tag Archives: Typography

 ornamental/display type

-2. Use InDesign to create a document that introduces and explains each of the above items.
+2. Use Vectr to create a document that introduces and explains each of the above items.

 4. Include a large headline for each category, and a one sentence explanation of the definition.